juju/juju-gui-charm/README.md

 By default, the deployment uses self-signed certificates.
 The browser will ask you to accept a security exception once.

-You will see a login form with the username fixed to "admin".
+You will see a login form with the username fixed to "user-admin" (for juju- core) or "admin" (for pyjuju).
 The password is the same as your Juju environment's `admin-secret`, found in `~/.juju/environments.yaml`.

-### Deploying with Jitsu ###
+### Deploying to a chosen machine ###

 The instructions above cause you to use a separate machine to work with the GUI.
 If you'd like to reduce your machine footprint (and perhaps your costs), you can colocate the GUI with the Juju bootstrap node.

-This approach will change in the future (probably with the Juju shipped with Ubuntu 13.04), so be warned.
+This approach might change in the future (possibly with the Juju shipped with Ubuntu 13.10), so be warned.

-For now, though, install Jitsu...
+The instructions differ depending on the Juju implementation.

+#### juju-core ####

+Replace "juju deploy cs:~juju-gui/precise/juju-gui" from the previous instructions with this:

+    juju deploy --force-machine 0 cs:~juju-gui/precise/juju-gui

+#### pyjuju ####

+Colocation support is not included by default in the pyjuju implementation; to activate it, you will need to install Jitsu:

     sudo apt-get install juju-jitsu

-...and then replace "juju deploy cs:~juju-gui/precise/juju-gui" from the previous instructions with this:
+and then replace "juju deploy cs:~juju-gui/precise/juju-gui" from the previous instructions with this:

     jitsu deploy-to 0 cs:~juju-gui/precise/juju-gui